Becoming a Geologist

 Mr. Berry In The Oak Terrace Library, 1962

 Mr. Berry ran the school with an iron fist.
-He could show up in any class, any time; he was all over the place.
+He could show up in any class, any time — he was all over the place.
 Some people, probably many teachers, thought Mr. Berry was overbearing.
 My own mother thought he was overbearing.
 But I loved him.
 That was because Mr. Berry knew all about the fun things in the world.
-And those things were science, art, geography, and geology.
-There just didn’t seem to be anything that a science-minded kid might be interested in that Mr. Berry didn’t know about.
-I didn’t know it at the time, but I had encountered my very first Renaissance man.
+And those things were science and geology.
+I didn’t know it at the time, but I had encountered my very first Renaissance Man.

 Oak Terrace Elementary School – Later J. Howard Berry Elementary School – North Charleston, SC